datastrophic/kubernetes-deployment/README.md

 * the current user should have superuser privileges on the cluster nodes
 * Ansible installed locally

-## Bootstrapping infrastructure on Proxmox
+## Bootstrapping the infrastructure on Proxmox
 The [proxmox](proxmox) directory of this repo contains automation for the initial infrastructure bootstrapping using `cloud-init` templates and Proxmox Terraform provider.